-Managers who submitted letters of recognition along with the family and friends of our esteemed students will be in attendance as we formally acknowledge the students’ talent, excellent service, dedication, and commitment to the University.
+Managers who submitted nominations along with the family and friends of our esteemed students will be in attendance as we formally acknowledge the students’ talent, excellent service, dedication, and commitment to the University.

 Student Employee Appreciation Week

 Managers are encouraged to honor their student staff during this special week.
 Be creative, intentional, but most importantly, have fun!

 Thank you in advance for creating a memorable week for our student employees to demonstrate how invaluable they are to the PLNU community!